Music director: Karina Canellakis

 The Netherlands Radio Philharmonic Orchestra was founded by Albert van Raalte in 1945.
-In the ensuing years, several distinguished conductors have stood at the orchestra’s helm: Paul van Kempen, Bernard Haitink, Willem van Otterloo, Jean Fournet, Hans Vonk, Sergiu Comissiona, Edo de Waart and Jaap van Zweden.
-Markus Stenz was appointed Principal Conductor and Artistic Director in September 2012.
-As off the 2011-2012 season the American conductor James Gaffigan is principal guest conductor.
+In the ensuing years, several distinguished conductors have stood at the orchestra’s helm: Paul van Kempen, Bernard Haitink, Willem van Otterloo, Jean Fournet, Hans Vonk, Sergiu Comissiona, Edo de Waart, Jaap van Zweden and Markus Stenz.
+As off the 2019-2020 season the American conductor Karina Canellakis is Principal Conductor of The Netherlands Radio Philharmonic Orchestra.
+Principal guest conductor of the orchestra is James Gaffigan.

 The Netherlands Radio Philharmonic Orchestra worked with the world’s foremost guest conductors, including Leopold Stokowsky, Kirill Kondrashin, Antál Dorati, Riccardo Muti, Kurt Masur, Mariss Jansons, Michael Tilson Thomas, Gennady Rozhdestvensky and Valery Gergiev.